 Thanks to the fervour nature of the Tifosi, Villeneuve’s exploits earned him a cult status.
 Would any other team take a gamble on a genius talent with a propensity to not take no for an answer?
 He had the temperament that suited Ferrari and their fans perfectly, and they loved him for it, nicknaming him “Vilanova” and taking to him more than teammate Scheckter, who won the championship.

 No race demonstrated this than the Spanish Grand Prix of that year.
-On a tight and narrow circuit, Villeneuve qualified seventh and thread his was up to second within the early laps, and inherited the lead when Alan Jones made a mistake.
-Thus began an expert masterclass in defensive racing, with the Ferrari being chased by four others cars as the las built up; the car was slow in the corners but Villeneuve knew how to park on every apex and keep position, while having the power to breakaway on the straights.
+On a tight and narrow circuit, Villeneuve qualified seventh and thread his way up to second in the early laps, and inherited the lead when Alan Jones made a mistake.
+Thus began an expert masterclass in defensive racing, with the Ferrari being chased by four others cars as the las built up; the car was slow in the corners but Villeneuve knew how to park on every apex and keep the position while having the power to breakaway on the straights.
 For 60 laps he held off all challenges, and the pack crossed the line separated by 1.24s.

 It’s now been over 30 years since that tragic day.
 The Villeneuve name has moved on since then – son Jacques won the F1 World Title in 1997 and also saw success at the 1995 Indy 500 – yet the mystical element surrounding Gilles grows each passing year.

 There’s no doubting he was an exceptional talent, but could he have maintained performances over a season to win a championship?
 Was he constantly having to overdrive the poorer machinery at his disposal for so long?
 Or did he just dance with death once too often?
 Such questions will never be given an answer, and that’s what makes Gilles Villeneuve one of the most enigmatic characters in F1 history.